 A traffic circulation system which provides for the safe and efficient movement of people and goods is needed to support existing and future development.
 The purpose of this plan element is to identify the types, locations and extent of existing and proposed major thoroughfares and transportation routes in the City and establish a framework for making policy decisions in planning for future transportation needs.
-The data collected for this plan element and its analysis, contained in the Data and Analysis document, are not part of this plan element, but provide a basis for its formulation.
+The data collected for this plan element and analysis of this data, contained in the Data and Analysis document, are not part of this plan element, but serve to provide a foundation and basis for this portion of the Comprehensive Plan.